-I was searching for an online chore tracker for my boys and found this.
-It's pretty cool.
+I was searching on the web for something to help my kids make my house a cleaner place.
+Doughmain's chore tracker is what every parent needs, it helps kids finish their chores and helps parents keep track of their kids allowances.
 Not only does it have a chore chart that the boys can check on daily with their iPod...but it also has a family calendar to keep hubby in the loop too!

 Real World Financial Advice for Families.

 Welcome to the DoughMain blog.
 Here you'll find practical advice for talking to your kids about money and staying organized and connected as a family.

 You may have heard that student loans now top a trillion dollars or that the total amount of student loan debt surpasses the total amount of credit card debt.
 These numbers can be off-putting and may have you questioning whether college is still a good investment.
 But It’s Not All Bad News Last month… View Article

 Upgrading basic elements around the house can lead to a greater overall return on your investment when it comes time to sell.
 Bathrooms, landscaping and kitchens provide opportunities for families to work together, on their own, using their own hands, to improve the potential for boosting home value.
 Real estate isn’t all about the bottom… View Article

 Stick to a Budget Create a Budget.
 It does not have to be complicated and detailed.
 Just outline the important stuff, how much money you will receive monthly and the expenses you are excepting to incur.
 Also remember to include “carrying money” in your budget but don’t take out more than you budgeted or you… View Article

 As the long summer nights continue to pass, the back-to-school advertisements begin to appear more frequently – just as the warm summer days begin to cool, prompting the leaves on the trees, shining with a bright green glow to adopt faint amber tints.
 The bittersweet end of summer brings a return to school and as… View Article